demisto/content-docs/docs/contributing/sdk.md

    ❯ pytest -v demisto_sdk/commands/$NEW_COMMAND/tests
    ```

+   You can also run and debug unit tests in the IDE.
+Follow the instructions on how to set up `pytest` unit test discovery in [Visual Studio Code](https://code.visualstudio.com/docs/python/testing) and [PyCharm](https://www.jetbrains.com/help/pycharm/pytest.html#create-pytest-test).

 ### 3. Add Release Notes

 Open `CHANGELOG.md`.
-Under the *Unreleased* section, add a new bullet with the description of the work done.
+Under the **Unreleased** section, add a new bullet with the description of the work done.

 ### 4. Open Pull Request